8 Ways to Experience the Bay of Fundy

 1. Experience the Fundy Trail Parkway

 Take a scenic drive and soak in the cliff views of the Bay on the Fundy Trail Parkway.
-The 10 mile trail starts outside the town of St. Martin and opens up to beautiful panoramic views of the Bay.
-Complete with lookouts and observation decks you’ll have plenty of chances to stop and soak in the views.
+The 10-mile trail starts outside the town of St. Martin and opens up to beautiful panoramic views of the Bay.
+Complete with lookouts and observation decks, you’ll have plenty of chances to stop and soak in the views.

-More Info: Fundy Trail Parkway
+More Info: Fundy Trail Provincial Park

 2. Bay of Fundy Whale Watching